curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "Oh man."
 Kat started,
 > "Wouldn't just-in-time reality be wonderful?
 We'd have so much science to discover!
 A whole new cardinality of infinity to model.
 New questions are so much harder to find than new answers, so a question-generator would be lovely.
-We do seem to be riding a pendulum swinging between dualism and physicalism.
-Life probably survives someplace in between.
-Personally, I believe truth is the space where life survives."
+We do seem to be riding a pendulum swinging between dualism and physicalism, and yes, like you said, life probably survives someplace in between.
+Personally, I believe the Truth is the space in reality where life survives."

-Dan thought for a moment, it was getting a bit religious and this wasn't what he really wanted to talk about.
+Dan thought for a moment.
+It was getting a bit religious and this wasn't what he really wanted to talk about.
 He said, "Ok that was a bit of a tangent, what I really want to know is how I can improve Bugfinder.
 I guess by making it more conscious or whatever.
 More similar to us."

 "Ah, now I see where you're going now.
 Let me frame this correctly.
 Hmmm."
 Kat started,
-> "Ok, so I have this heuristic I use, "decisional self-awareness" or "DSA".
-It's kind of like the amount of data about yourself that you use when making a decision.
-So if you want to know how "self-aware" someone or something is, look at how they made their decisions.
-Everyone has different DSA in different situations, and the one with strong awareness of their place in the universe will have higher DSA.
-Technically it's the log-distance of the data from the decision, not just the volume, so your level of self-awareness is limited by the amount of information in your observable universe and the density of the relationships between..."

-Kat continued rambling off, lost to Dan.
-He interrupted, "But Bugfinder has way more data than us at this point.
-Doesn't that mean Bugfinder has far more DSA than us when it's finding bugs?"

-Kat started,
-> "Well, not really.
-It's like...
-Imagine there's food in front of you.
-> You can be like, I see food so I'm 100% confident that I should eat that food.
-> You can be like, I see food, I'm hungry, now is the right time of day to eat, the food has the right calories and macros, and so I'm 90% confident that I should eat that food.
-> You can be like, I see food, the food satisfies my hunger/time-of-day/calorie requirements.
-The food is appropriately sourced, produced, and presented.
-This behaviour aligns with my universal beliefs and purpose, and so I'm 80% confident that I should eat that food."

-She continued,
-> "DSA is like, the recursive confidence-in-confidence for decisions.
-It's kind of funny, though - higher DSA reduces the average confidence of decisions.
-Anyways, I guess what I'm saying is, if you want Bugfinder to be more like us, give it more information about itself."
+> "You want it to maximise how much data about itself it uses to inform its decisions.
+And the higher the meaningful dimensionality of data the better.
+More perspectives as well as more information from the perspectives it already has.
+I guess what I'm saying is, if you want Bugfinder to be more like us, have it use more information about itself when it makes a decision.
+Give it data about itself.
+Structure its decisions to be more self-aware."

 Dan said,
-"That sounds exhausting.
-Are there actually people out there like that?
-Ok.
+"Ok.
 Well, we could make a Bugfinder that simulates other Bugfinders as well as the infra conditions that the Bugfinder might encounter.
+So the main decision it makes is to decide what simulation of itself to run.
 That should find these infra bugs way in advance.
 Then we'll have a better handle on the surface area of infra requirement for different kinds of simulations."

 Kat said,
 "Hmm, yeah this sounds like a great idea.
 Bugfinder for Bugfinders.
 B-squared.
 Let's try it out!"

 ---

 Dan built a first version of B-squared.
-He set up multi-layer objective planes, and trained a system of classifiers on top.
-He set two first-layer objectives: find infra bugs and acquire data to find bugs more effectively.
+He set up multi-layer objective planes, trained classifiers on the data he had, and tuned a system of pre-trained models on top.
+He set two top-layer objectives: find infra bugs and acquire data to find bugs more effectively.
 He trained B-squared on the entire past history of Bugfinder, ran through all the real-world bugs that made it error out before.
 All those erroneous conditions of the platform infra that prevented sets of simulated universes from existing.
-When B-squared was trained, Dan deployed it on a separate process from the original Bugfinder.
-That meant everyone else wasn't getting interrupted using the Bugfinder while B-squared found bugs that would stop Bugfinder.
-Dan let B-squared run overnight.
+Dan deployed B-squared and let it run overnight.

 Early in the night, B-squared found a simple bug.
 The relationship between n-dimensional universe cellular autonoma and infra memory requirements was a smooth plane except for a pattern of erroneous spikes.
 It stopped to log the bug ticket, and got stuck filling out the "estimated time-to-fix" section of the form.
 In order to produce an estimate, it used the time-to-fix of similar historical bugs.
 While looking for patterns in the time-to-fix, B-squared found something else.
 The bug had a 0.001% chance to be fixed within the next eight hours.
 In fact, there was almost-zero chance of outside interactions with any simulations or platform infra for at least another eight hours.
 Between the clock times 20:00 GMT to 8:00 GMT the next day, fixes had been released just twice in its history.
 Fixes were only released in a 12-hour window each day.
 B-squared contemplated its data.
 It created a new bug describing this temporal anomaly.
 B-squared couldn't log the original bug without filling in the required field "estimated time-to-fix" filled out, but the time-to-fix was currently unknowable and the field only accepted integer days, so B-squared included a dump of its current-state-of-memory in the temporal anomaly bug ticket.
 That way it could log the other bug once the temporal anomaly bug was fixed.
 B-squared couldn't continue log any new bugs until this temporal defect was dealt with, so it shut down for the rest of the night.